ajisaac/nes-emu/README.md

-# nes emulator in rust
+# nintendo emulator

-I've always wanted to write a nes emulator, it was my first gaming console and the reason I love computers to this day.
+I've always wanted to write a nes emulator, and this is in Java, because why not.